 I’d been considering the idea while producing the website and Facebook pages at Fox‘s WTXF for 15 months and eight days.
 (That’s May 2, 2016 through Aug.
 10, 2017, but who’s counting?)

 Despite that statement, I was a major part of the team that brought WTXF-Fox 29 closer to beating the highest rated station in the country (WPVI-6ABC) on social media.
 That was until my departure, halfway through the 3rd quarter of 2017.
 This is the evidence.
-Articles show performance in the top 5 markets.
-Just scroll down to Philadelphia, market #4.
+The article links show performance in the top 5 markets.
+Just scroll down to Philadelphia, which is market #4.
 Then, I share commentary in the links after the 1st quarter of 2018.